Determining the Proton's Gluonic Gravitational Form Factors: Data availability

 \section{Data availability}

 The raw data from the experiment are archived in Jefferson Laboratory mass storage silo and at Argonne National Laboratory.
 The analyzed data are archived at Argonne National Laboratory.
-The data are available from the authors upon request.
+The data are available in the Supplemental Material and a CSV file of the cross section data is available in the Supplementary Data.